The Global Financial Inclusion Index Methodology

 The Global Financial Inclusion Index methodology, developed by Cebr, combines various data sources into one unified measure of financial inclusion at the individual market level.
 Structurally, the Index is split into three pillars—government, financial system, and employer support—which in turn consist of a varying number of indicators.

-An indicator can consist of a single or multiple variables derived from a combination of publicly available quantitative data sources and survey-based data.
+Indicators consist of single or multiple variables derived from a combination of publicly available quantitative data sources and survey-based data.
 To arrive at the indicator score, subsequent pillar score, and headline index ranking, we combine the various data points.
+Scores for each market are generated based on its performance as measured by a particular indicator.
+Each indicator follows the same set of steps, allowing assignment of a value to each market.

-As in the 2022 report, we have placed a relative greater weighting on the government support and financial system support pillars, as they are derived from a broader range of data sources (including the proprietary business survey conducted for the purposes of building this Index as well as authoritative third-party data sources), while the employer support pillar exclusively relies on the business survey results, ascertaining what support and benefits employers provide as a business.
+As in previous iterations of the report, we have placed a relative greater weighting on the government support and financial system support pillars, as they are derived from a broader range of data sources (including the proprietary business survey conducted for the purposes of building this Index as well as authoritative third-party data sources), while the employer support pillar exclusively relies on the business survey results, ascertaining what support and benefits employers provide as a business.

 While the survey data is an important part of the data inputs required for the Index, it’s important to acknowledge that the information based on robust secondary data sources should be attributed a greater weight, as it’s more likely to reflect an objective assessment of the respective measures.
 Therefore, we have assigned a lower weight to survey-based indicators within pillars.